 How to Visit the Observation Deck at Philadelphia’s City Hall

 Tickets are timed and limited to four people per 15 minutes.
-Late tickets will not be honored, so make sure you arrive early as you have to make your way through security and a bit of a maze to reach the waiting room.
-The observation deck is open from 9:30am to 4:15pm Monday to Friday and costs $6 per person.
+Late tickets will not be honored, so make sure you arrive early.
+The observation deck is open from 10:30 am to 1:30 pm Monday through Friday (excluding city holidays).

 Note: The observation deck at Philadelphia’s City Hall is rather small and a bit shaky.
 If you are claustrophobic or afraid of heights, you might want to reconsider visiting.
 It also appears from online information that the observation deck is not handicap accessible.